uccser/cs-unplugged/docs/source/author/topics.rst

 Adding a Programming Challenge
 ------------------------------------------------------------------------------

+There should only be one ``.yaml`` file per language directory.
+If one already exists in the language directory then add new ... to this, rather than creating a new file.

 ..
 The following image can copied for be edits here: https://goo.gl/Vjv6XV
 ..
 The image is included as raw HTML because it has clickable nodes.